 Your computer working environment is important.
 Even if space is limited there is much you can do to make your work area an efficient place to work in.
-Figure 1 shows a basic computer setup, which although a few years old now, I still use today as a basic backup Photoshop work station.

-Firstly, you will note the walls in the office are painted neutral gray using paint I was able to get from a local hardware store.
+Figure 1 shows a computer setup from a few years ago.
+Firstly, the walls in this office are painted neutral gray using paint I was able to get from a local hardware store.
 When dried and measured with a spectrophotometer, I found this paint color to be almost perfectly neutral in color.
 The under shelf lighting uses cool fluorescent strips that bounce off behind the displays to avoid any light hitting the screens directly.
-I usually have the light level turned down quite low, in order to maximize the monitor viewing contrast.
-Here, you can see that I had a 30", NEC LCD display hooked up to a desktop computer.
-Shown here also is a Wacom graphics pad and pen to work with as an input device and also an external hard drive for backing up data.
-Plus there is a UPS power bank to protect against power surges or cut-outs.
+Here, you can see that I had a 30", NEC LCD display hooked up to a tower computer with an internal DVD drive.
+I had a Wacom graphics pad and pen to work with as an input device and also an external hard drive for backing up data.